adamw/veripacks/README.md

 Access rules should be pretty straightforward and work "as expected".

 More formally:
-* subpackages can always access classes from parent packages
+* packages can always access classes from parent packages
 * within a package, all classes are visible
 * otherwise a class `A` can be used in `B` if it is exported, looking from the package that is the closest parent of both `A` and `B`